huggingface/transformers/docs/source/quicktour.rst

 allows you to specify any of the hidden dimension, dropout rate etc. If you do core modifications, like changing the hidden size, you won't be able to use a pretrained model anymore and will need to train from scratch.
 You would then instantiate the model directly from this configuration.

+Here we use the predefined vocabulary of DistilBERT (hence load the tokenizer with the :func:`~transformers.DistilBertTokenizer.from_pretrained` method) and initialize the model from scratch (hence instantiate the model from the configuration instead of using the :func:`~transformers.DistilBertForSequenceClassification.from_pretrained` method).

 ::